Rubberverse/spacebar/README.md

 Once ready, this will be updated with instructions.
 For now, everything put here is boilerplate configuration and is subject to change.

+## What I wanna try to make work before I "complete" it

+- Podman Quadlet setup for rootless and rootful deployment alike
+- A configuration that works with Caddy
+- Easy production-ready setup that integrates basics (Postgres + Spacebar Server + Fermi)
+- More advanced use-cases (Postgres + Spacebar Server + RabbitMQ + Imagor + Fermi)
+- Friendly documentation for this specific image

+insert something else here once it comes to my mind.
+I've tried making one with `scratch` image but that feat is *very* costly in terms of compute as compiling nodejs statically and having it work afterwards is an insane timesink.

 ---

 ## 🦆 Rubberverse Container Images